itcentralng/connected/README.md

 https://developers.africastalking.com/simulator

-Your must register befor you can start sending your query, register using the USSD: *384*212212# The shortcode you can use to interact with is: 3525
+Create an account with AfricasTalking before doing the below in the sandbox simulator Your must register before you can start sending your query, register using the USSD: *384*212212# The shortcode you can use to interact with is: 3525

 # Vite React TypeScript Redux-Toolkit Material-UI Template